blackd/Inventory-Profiles/description/description.md

 ## Known issues

-- Anchor hearer may not be shown correctly if the UI scaling is more than 2 or if the game windows is too small
+- Anchor header may not be shown correctly if the UI scaling is more than 2 or if the game windows is too small

 ## Contributing

 If something doesn't work, please file an issue [here](https://github.com/blackd/Inventory-Profiles/issues)

-If you speak another language and would like to help translating it, you can do so [here](https://github.com/blackd/Inventory-Profiles/tree/all-in-one/common/src/main/resources/assets/inventoryprofilesnext/lang)
+If you speak another language and would like to help to translate it, you can do so [here](https://github.com/blackd/Inventory-Profiles/tree/all-in-one/common/src/main/resources/assets/inventoryprofilesnext/lang)

-If you're a Java developer and want to contribute, please see [the source](https://github.com/blackd/Inventory-Profiles)
+If you're a Kotlin developer and want to contribute, please see [the source](https://github.com/blackd/Inventory-Profiles)

 ## Thanks